ReDit: Reward Dithering for Improved LLM Policy Optimization

-Fig.\ref{fig:Training Dynamics} demonstrates the impact of \ours{} on LLM policy optimization for GSM8K.
-The orange lines reveal that GRPO with \ours{} achieves substantially higher early-phase rewards than the baseline, indicating the effectiveness of \ours{} .
+Fig.~\ref{fig:Training Dynamics} (the right figure) illustrates the impact of our proposed \ours{} on LLM policy optimization for the GSM8K~\cite{cobbe2021trainingverifierssolvemath} task.
+The orange lines indicate that during early training phases, GRPO with \ours{} achieves significantly higher average rewards compared to the baseline (GRPO without \ours{}), demonstrating the efficacy of our method.
 We hypothesize that \ours{} encourages broader exploration by assigning varied rewards to outputs that only partially meet strict evaluation criteria, thereby accelerating convergence.
-Although both approaches eventually attain high rewards after 1000 training steps, our method exhibits superior test set performance, suggesting better generalization.
-As evidenced by Fig.\ref{fig:Training Dynamics}(a), \ours{} maintains stable gradients throughout training while the baseline suffers from gradient vanishing (red point) and explosion (purple star).
-These results confirm the advantages of \ours{}: more stable optimization, faster convergence, and enhanced overall performance.
+Towards the end of training (1000 steps), while both policy models attain high rewards, our approach with \ours{} exhibits superior performance on the test set, indicating enhanced generalization.
+Additionally, \ours{} demonstrates more robust gradient updating.
+As shown in Fig.~\ref{fig:Training Dynamics} (the left figure), phenomena such as gradient vanishing (red point) and explosion (purple star) emerge during training with the baseline.
+In contrast, GRPO with \ours{} maintains stable gradients throughout the training process.
+These findings highlight the advantages of \ours{}: more stable policy optimization, faster convergence, and improved overall performance.

-Moreover, theoretical analysis indicates that a greater reward variance can enhance performance and accelerate convergence in RL \cite{wen2025rethinking}.
+Moreover, theoretical analysis indicates that a greater reward variance can enhance performance and accelerate convergence in reinforcement learning \cite{wen2025rethinking}.
 We increase reward variance within mini-batches while preserving the expected gradient through reward dithering.
 By carefully injecting noise into the reward function, \ours{} achieves a balance between reward signal fidelity and reward variance, leading to enhanced policy optimization.